takagi97/LLMs-are-parallel-multilingual-learners/README.md

-# Large Language Models are Parallel Multilingual Learners
+# Revealing the Parallel Multilingual Learning within Large Language Models
-The code of the paper-[Large Language Models are Parallel Multilingual Learners](https://arxiv.org/abs/2403.09073) includes two parts.
+The code of the paper-[Revealing the Parallel Multilingual Learning within Large Language Models](https://arxiv.org/abs/2403.09073) includes two parts.
 The first one is counting activated neurons in the multi-layer perceptrons (MLPs) of transformer models.
 The second one is fine-tuning and inference.

 ## 1 Requirements and Installation
 - LLaMA-Factory >= 0.3.2